babab/DisPass/README.rst

 documentation better.

 label
-   A label is a string that you use to identify the password.
+   A label is a string that you use to identify the passphrase.
-   This can be a domainname of the service the password is used for like e.g. 'google.com'.
+   This can be a domainname of the service the passphrase is used for, e.g. 'google.com'.

 Since this program asks for a password/passphrase to generate another password/passphrase, things may get a bit confusing.
 I've dediced to use the